-Timewarp is a paid feature that schedules email campaigns based on each individual subscriber's time zone, so subscribers receive your scheduled campaigns at the correct time for them.
-For example, If you send from New York and schedule delivery for 9am, your west coast subscribers would normally get the email at 6am PST.
-Timewarp would delay sending to anyone until it's 9am in their time zone.
+Timewarp is a paid account feature that delivers an email campaign to your audience based on the recipient's time zone, instead of the time zone in your account settings.
+For example, If you send an email from New York and schedule delivery for 9am, your west coast subscribers would normally get the email at 6am.
+With Timewarp, they’ll receive it at 9am in their time zone.

 In this article, you'll learn how Timewarp works, how to send an email campaign with Timewarp, and how we determine subscriber location.